84em/eightyfourem/README.md

 ## License

-This theme is licensed under the GNU General Public License v2 or later.
+This theme is licensed under the MIT License.
+See [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 84EM

-Based on Twenty Twenty-Four by the WordPress team, distributed under GPL v2 or later.
+Based on Twenty Twenty-Four by the WordPress team.

 ### Image Credits
 All images are licensed under CC0 (Creative Commons Zero) from Rawpixel, except for icon-message.webp which uses Unicode License V3.